biogo/biogo/README.md

 ##Overview

-BioGo is a bioinformatics library for the Go language.
+bíogo is a bioinformatics library for the Go language.
 It is a work in progress.

-##The Purpose of BioGo
+##The Purpose of bíogo

-BioGo stems from the need to address the size and structure of modern genomic and metagenomic data sets.
+bíogo stems from the need to address the size and structure of modern genomic and metagenomic data sets.
 These properties enforce requirements on the libraries and languages used for analysis: